MubinMuhammad/MinimalSwayFX/README.md

 - Wallpapers, got some dark forest and sunny forest wallpapers from [Pexels](https://www.pexels.com) & [Unsplash](https://unsplash.com/).
 - [SWWW](https://github.com/LGFae/swww) is used to change the wallpaper.
 The script for it is in ~/.config/i3status/wallpaperSet.sh.
 And activate by the artix logo on the panel.

-If your curios what tools are used to create the "Coding Screenshot", they are as follows neovim with [NvChad](https://github.com/NvChad/NvChad), Htop and the man page of sway(5).

 ## Contribution
 If you want to contribute to the project, add a star to it.
 And if you want to change something project just go ahead and create a pull request.
 If your request is praiseworthy, I will merge it.